caraya/gulp-starter-2021/src/md-content/defining-css-custom-properties-in-javascript.md

   }
 ```

-I decided to use [CSS Properties and Values API 1](https://drafts.css-houdini.org/css-properties-values-api/) from the Houdini family of specifications as the primary way to add the properties sice it offers more flexibility.

-If the Houdini-style properties don't work then we fall back to regular properties defined in [CSS Custom Properties for Cascading Variables Module Level 1](https://www.w3.org/TR/css-variables-1/).
+I decided to use custom properties, as defined in [CSS Custom Properties for Cascading Variables Module Level 1](https://www.w3.org/TR/css-variables-1/).

 We create two Javascript variables